Empowering you to make positive lifelong decisions about your health

 No. While Dietitians often work closely with GPs, anybody with a dietary concern is welcome to an appointment.
-However, if you are referred by your doctor under a CDM plan, Carla offers $10 Sessions!
+However, if you are referred by your doctor under a CDM plan, our dietitians offer $10 sessions!

 Will I get a blood test?

 Dietitians do not take blood or interpret blood work.
-You are more than welcome to bring your blood test results from your referring doctor and Carla can work with you on the relevant areas.
+You are more than welcome to bring your blood test results from your referring doctor and our dietitians can work with you on the relevant areas.

 How many sessions do I need?